 Typically, native speakers of English take four subjects in the first year and, depending on AS results, will continue with either three or four of those subjects into their second year.
 In certain circumstances, students can also choose to add a different AS subject in year two.
 Students who are not native speakers of English have the opportunity to take IELTS (International English Language Testing System) as one of their subject choices.
-All students studying A-levels need to achieve at least a C grade in three AS examinations in order to progress to A2.
+All students studying A-levels are normally required to achieve at least a C grade in three AS examinations in order to progress to A2.

-18 month / 1 year A-level
+18 month / 1 year

 The 18-month course is aimed at international students who have completed High School in their own countries in December and do not want to wait until September to commence study at Bosworth.
 This course is intensive over the first two terms, January – June, and students must have the appropriate language skills, as well as the academic background, to cope with the pace of study.
 Please be aware that fewer subjects are available in January and many students will study three subjects at AS level and then add a fourth subject from September.

 Supporting Progression to University

 For more details on our A-level results, here you can also view the students’ degree choices and the universities to which they have progressed.
 Choosing the right university requires research and an understanding of the many choices available.
-With this in mind, we hold regular tutor led sessions to guide students through the UCAS process and advise them how to add value to their application.
+With this in mind, we hold regular tutor-led sessions to guide students through the UCAS process and advise them how best to add value to their application.
 For more on university admissions.

 Oxbridge, Medical and Highly Competitive Subjects Preparation

-|08:30 – 09:20||Biology||–||–||Maths||Maths|
+|08:30 – 09:20||Psychology||Further Maths||Further Maths|

-|10:20 – 11:10||Tutor Meeting||Study Hall||Maths||Maths||Study Hall|
+|10:20 – 11:10||Tutor Meeting||Further Maths||Further Maths||Biology||IELTS|

-|11:30 – 12:20||Study Hall||Chemistry||Study Hall||Study Hall||Chemistry|
+|11:30 – 12:20||Study Hall||IELTS||Further Maths||Biology||Study Hall|

-|12:25 – 13:15||Biology||Chemistry||Chemistry||Enrichment||Chemistry|
+|12:25 – 13:15||Psychology||Further Maths||Biology||Psychology|

-|14:10 – 15:00||Physics||Biology||Physics||Enrichment||Chemistry|
+|14:10 – 15:00||Study Hall||Further Maths||Biology||Enrichment||Biology|

-|16:10 – 17:00||Chemistry||Physics||Free time||–||–|
+|16:10 – 17:00||Free Time||Biology|